-When I hear about diversification across funds or strategies, I, like most investors, will immediately focus on the correlation matrix versus other alternatives and asset classes.
-However, investors should be thinking beyond the simple historical numbers and focus on forward expectations for correlations.
+When I hear about diversification across funds or strategies, I, like most investors, will immediately focus on the correlation matrix rather than on other alternatives and asset classes.
+However, investors should think beyond simple historical numbers and focus on forward-looking expectations for correlations.
 There should be views of how diversification may change through time or behave under different scenarios.
 To form diversification or correlation forecasts, investors should have a classification scheme for diversification.
-All diversification is not alike and a classification scheme may help with determining how correlation may move.
+Not all diversification is alike, and a classification scheme may help determine how correlations may shift.

 For